Two Dimensional Polymerization of Graphene Oxide: Bottom-up Approach: Introduction

-The synergy between unmatched electrical, optical and mechanical properties of graphene has resulted in vigorous research into methods for its large-scale production \cite{gr1, gr_go}.
-All of the established procedures are physical in nature (exfoliation, CVD and thermal decomposition of SiC).
-An alternative method is chemical in nature and rests upon the reduction of graphene oxide which is produced by chemical exfoliation of graphite to form a dispersion of graphene oxide platelets \cite{go1}.
+The synergy between unmatched electrical, optical and mechanical properties of graphene and graphene oxide (GO) has resulted in vigorous research into methods for their large-scale production \citep{gr1, gr2, gr3}.

-Sheets of graphene oxide (GO) with atomic thickness have established themselves as a new carbon-based nanoscale material that also paves the route to an alternative production of graphene.
-The solubility of GO in water and other solvents allows it to be uniformly spray or spin coated on substrates to form thin films which makes it useful for macroelectronics \cite{go_water, go_micro}.
-Graphene oxide has an optical band gap of 1.7 eV to 2.1 eV \cite{go_gap}.
+Sheets of GO with atomic thickness have established themselves as a new carbon-based nanoscale material with an optical band gap of 1.7 eV to 2.1 eV \citep{go_gap} and soluble in water and other solvents which allows it to be spray or spin coated\citep{go_water, go_micro}.
 Controlled oxidation provides tunability of its electronic and mechanical properties up to the point of its turning into the semi-metallic graphene upon complete removal of the C-O bonds.
 Therefore, we assume the synthesis of GO via a two dimensional polymerization a successful attempt at bottom-up synthesis of graphene.

-In general, chemical oxidation methods such as Brodie's \cite{brodie}, Staudenmaier's \cite{st}, Hummers' \cite{hm} or a variation of these, produce GO by introducing functional groups such as carbonyl, hydroxyl and epoxy in between the layers forming graphite.
-These functional groups weaken the Van der Waals bond between layers (approx. 300 nN per 1 $\mu$m$^2$) which cause them to peel off.
-This approach is scalable and amenable to improvement as already proved \cite{tour}.
-The detailed chemistry of oxidation and subsequent reduction, as well as the chemical tuning of graphene platelets is an active area of research.
+In general, chemical oxidation methods such as Brodie's \citep{brodie}, Staudenmaier's \citep{st}, Hummers' \citep{hm} or a variation of these\citep{tour}, produce GO by introducing functional groups in between the layers forming graphite and they peel off.
 However, it represents a top-down approach.

-In this paper we suggest an alternative approach towards graphene and GO synthesis.
-It is bottom-up in a sense that it starts from simple monomer and through a carefully tailored two dimensional polymerization arrives at graphene or GO platelets.
-A key component of this approach is the understanding what monomer and polymerization rule can yield hexagonally spanned networks representing graphene or GO.
-This understanding is physical in nature and summons up in the following statement: the bonds formed between the monomer units help span the intermediate hexagons in the lattice of graphene or GO.
-With this in mind we proceed with the explanation of the general framework behind the two dimensional polymerization of graphene and its oxide.

-Polymerization occurs in a variety of reaction processes that involve different functional groups present in reacting molecules.
-A dictionary definition of polymerization states that it is a process of reacting monomer molecules together in a chemical reaction to form polymer chains or three dimensional networks (branching) \cite{pol1, pol2}.
-Interestingly, the resulting molecule, that is the polymer, comprises of multiple repetition of units of low molecular mass.
-This repetition occurs in one dimension!